 - Proprietary communication protocol between client and server

-- Some customers prefer this solution to avoid deployment of database client software to desktop machines
+- Preferred by some customers to avoid deployment of database client software to desktop machines

 - Web services interface to ArcGIS Server